Gods (video game): Reception

-As was common with Bitmap Brothers, an external musician assured the game score, this time John Foxx as Nation 12.
-The box cover illustration was designed by the British comic book artist Simon Bisley.
-The graphics were designed using the SpriteFX application.
-Like other Bitmap Brothers' games, Gods was highly praised by critics thanks to the quality graphics and music.

 Computer Gaming World in 1992 named it one of the year's top four action games for "fast and furious arcade-style action [and] enough exploration and puzzle-solving to raise it above the typical action crowd".

 Legacy

 A remastered version of the game, Gods Remastered, was developed by Robot Riot Games and released on 4 December 2018 for Microsoft Windows.
 It was then announced for Xbox and Steam, and released December 2019, followed by Nintendo Switch and PS4, with 29 March 2020 given as the release date for the latter platforms.
 Licensing restrictions prevented the distribution of this remastered edition past 27 March 2022.